-Harbour Authorities have a general duty to exercise their functions with regard to nature conservation and other related environmental considerations.
+Harbour Authorities have a general duty to exercise their functions with regard to nature conservation and other related environmental considerations, including climate change and greenhouse gas emissions.
 They may now seek additional powers for these purposes.
 They also have an obligation, where a Special Protection Area for Birds or a Special Area of Conservation has been designated under the Wild Birds or Habitats Directives, to have regard to the requirements of the Habitats Directive so far as they may be affected by the exercise of those functions.
 Harbour authorities also have to comply with The Natural Environment and Rural Communities Act 2006 which strengthened the requirement for public bodies, including statutory undertakers, to have regard for bio-diversity in undertaking their activities.